erikbrinkman/d3-dag/README.md

 inputs.
 Fully supporting that would take a different library, but fortunately there are several: (Note this list may not be up to date, but PRs are welcome)

+- [react flow](https://reactflow.dev/) - an interactive flow chart react library.
+  This focuses more interaction than layout, and has many more included features, but for people starting out, it might provide much more for free.
 - [graphology](https://www.npmjs.com/package/graphology) - a general javascript
   graph library that's similar to the graph implementation provided as part of this library.